 Now is the time to update all of your policies and procedures as well as issue new contracts.
 If you have been making use of the job retention scheme, then you’ll need to have your paperwork in order and filed safely.

-As the scheme becomes more complex towards the end of summer, we recommend that you issue new contracts to employees.
-The world of work has gone through a significant change over the past few months, and you need to reflect this in how you employ staff.
+As the scheme begins to wind down, we recommend that you issue new contracts to employees.
+The world of work has gone through a significant change over the past year, and you need to reflect this in how you employ staff.

-Finally, if your workplace accepts outside visitors, then you need to make sure you are communicating your office safety rules with them.
+Finally, if your workplace accepts outside visitors, you need to make sure you communicate your office safety rules with them.
 Checking temperatures and encouraging hand washing on entry should be a starting point.
 And you may need to add in extra cleaning routines.

 You should keep details of your visitors in the event of an outbreak of coronavirus in your office or connected to one of your employees.
 This will help track and trace anyone who might have been in contact with any person who is showing symptoms of coronavirus.